OWASP/owasp-summit-2017/Working-Sessions/Owasp-Top-10-2017/Data-behind-OWASP-Top-10-2017.md

-description  : Due to its wide use, acceptance and need for trusted results, it is key that the data supporting the OWASP Top 10 2017 is understood and accepted by the community. track        : Owasp Top 10 2017 status       : out when-day     : when-time    : location     : room-layout  : u-shape organizers   : Dave Wichers,Johanna Curiel,Claudia Casanovas participants : Brian Glas,Francois Raynaud,Jonas Vanalderweireldt, Akanksha Bana
+description  : Due to its wide use, acceptance and need for trusted results, it is key that the data supporting the OWASP Top 10 2017 is understood and accepted by the community. track        : Owasp Top 10 2017 status       : out when-day     : when-time    : location     : room-layout  : u-shape organizers   : Dave Wichers,Johanna Curiel,Claudia Casanovas participants : Brian Glas,Francois Raynaud,Jonas Vanalderweireldt, Akanksha Bana outcomes     : mapped
 ---

 Due to its wide use, acceptance, and need for trusted results, it is essential that data supporting the OWASP Top 10 2017 is understood and accepted by the community.